SmartsquareGmbH/squit/README.md

 ### Pre- and Post-processing

 `Squit` allows you to pre- and post-process the requests and actual responses.
-This max be required for incremental ids you have no control over, dates or other things.
+This may be required for incremental ids you have no control over, dates or other things.

 There are currently two ways to do so: Using `Groovy` scripts or implementing a specific `interface`.